SuperNova76/TopCPToolKit/docs/settings/truth.md

 Name in YAML: **PartonToJetsMatch**

 The algorithm matches jets with partons from ttbar lepton+jets topology.
 The output of the algorithm are four variables representing the indices (for the jets) of the b-jets from hadronically and semileptonically decaying tops, jets matched to the up-type and down-type quarks from the hadronic W decay.
 Finally, a flag is added for dilepton events.
-The matching algorithm looks for the closest jets in $\Delta R$.
-For multiple matches (or for dilepton events) the multi-matched objects have index set to -1.
+The matching algorithm looks jets that are within the selected delta R. If more than one jet passed the criterium, the index is set to -1.
+For multiple objects matching the same index (or for dilepton events) the multi-matched objects have index set to -1.

 `jets`
 :   jet collection name (string) for matching, can be reco jets or truth jets.
 The default is `AntiKt4TruthDressedWZJets`.

 `eventSelection`
 :   event selection (string) for matching.
-The default is `pass_ejets_%SYS%||pass_mujets_%SYS%`.
+The default is `pass_ejets_%SYS%,as_char||pass_mujets_%SYS%,as_char`.

 `criticalDR`
 :   maximum $\Delta R$ (float) used for matching.
 The default is `0.3`.